Insights

 Read ArticleNew identity rules in criminal cases

 It has long been the case that Defendants appearing in criminal proceedings in Court are required to confirm their identity by way of their name, and usually also their date of birth, at the outset of a hearing.
-However from today, 13 November 2017, Defendants will also be required to confirm their nationality to the […]
+However new identity rules will be imposed from today, 13 November 2017.
+Defendants will be required to […]

 Posted in: Legal Guidance